jasimea/coding-agent/README.md

 Example CLI interactions:
 ```
 Agent> Create a new React component called Button
 Agent> Add all files to git and commit with message 'Initial commit'
 Agent> List all files in the src directory
 Agent> Run npm install
 Agent> analyze
 Agent> help
 ```

+**📖 For comprehensive usage instructions, examples, and troubleshooting, see the [Complete Usage Guide](USAGE_GUIDE.md)**

 ### API Endpoints